 THE 205 Acting III: Advanced Acting 2 credits

-THE 201 Acting for TV & Film 1 credit
+THE 201 Improv 1 credit

 THE 230 Audition Techniques 1 credit

-Electives 2 credits
+Elective 1 credit

 Students in the Acting Emphasis must be enrolled in THE 205: Acting III: Advanced Acting.
 These enrollment requirements may supersede the transfer course policy.